freeCodeCamp/guide/src/pages/software-engineering/functional-programming/index.md

 ---
 ## Functional Programming

 Functional programming is the process of building software by composing **pure functions**, avoiding **shared state**, **mutable data**, and **side-effects**.
 Functional programming is **declarative** (telling the computer what you want to do) rather than **imperative** (telling the computer exactly how to do that), and application state flows through pure functions.
-Contrast it with object-oriented programming, where application state is usually shared and colocated with methods in objects.
+Contrast it with object-oriented programming, where application state is usually shared and collocated with methods in objects.

 ### Why Functional Programming?